|

 We both knew a printer in the Ottawa area whose work I admired.
 I knew he could give me exactly what I wanted, and used as a model one of the books he had recently produced.

 No tenders?
 No competitive bids?
 I told you this was an unconventional approach to self-publishing!
 I felt that if I wanted a quality product, I wouldn't try to cut corners.
 My gamble paid off handsomely.
-Not only did Custom Printers printer produce a stunning book, delivered on time, but they didn't charge me for the over-run and figured out a way to insert the centrefold poster (Simon sprawled on a white fur rug) so that the adhesive was invisible and repositionable.
+Not only did Custom Printers produce a stunning book, delivered on time, but they didn't charge me for the over-run and figured out a way to insert the centrefold poster (Simon sprawled on a white fur rug) so that the adhesive was invisible and repositionable.

-I also made a fateful decision about publicity with distribution.
+I also made a fateful decision about distribution.
 I'd heard, even before the GDS debacle, about books that didn't make it to their destinations in time for a book signing or publicity blitz, and I had a feeling that this book should be in independent bookstores, gift stores, and humane societies, rather than the big chains.

 So, instead of sending out several hundred review copies, which I know, from previous experience, often end up producing few reviews and a handful of sales, I contacted just over 100 friends, relatives and colleagues about a quarter of them spread across all ten provinces and the rest in 25 states.